Raytchellee/Le-chat-noir/README.md

 Your Mnemonic key phrases can be found here: https://github.com/Raytchellee/Le-chat-noir/edit/master/src/note.txt

+### Note
-Here's a link to the live demo of the game: https://drive.google.com/file/d/1XB3L2e_1yDsQxM79IO7v-0JVb7ag2Ujt/view
+It is important to note that you'll need an algo wallet to be able to participate in the game.
+Here's a link to the live demo of the game for demostaration: https://drive.google.com/file/d/1XB3L2e_1yDsQxM79IO7v-0JVb7ag2Ujt/view